You should understand the good organization of objects in 3DCoat.

 Bake Into Scene (Microvertex): Bake patch into the scene.
 This operation requires a UV set.
 The patch will be projected (baked) onto the old mesh, and the layer structure will be preserved.
 Readies mesh for texturing using the “Micro-Vertex” method.

 Retopo→microvertex (no baking): Readies the Retopo mesh for texturing using the “Micro-Vertex” method but uses only the “raw” form of the mesh and performs no “baking” operations.
-Merges the result into the Paint Room and “Objects” Panel.
+Bake the result into the Paint Room and “Objects” Panel.

 Exporting a Displacement Map: A step-by-step video showing how to bring in a low poly UV’d object and sculpt additional details onto it, then how to bake out a displacement map and view it onto the low poly model by Industry Tuts.